Daily Briefing: Stimulus rewind - Sweden an outlier

-LONDON Sweden's central bank will probably signal benchmark rates have bottomed out at -0.50 percent but otherwise leave ultra-loose policy broadly unchanged today, analysts polled by Reuters predict.
+LONDON (Reuters) - Sweden's central bank will probably signal benchmark rates have bottomed out at -0.50 percent but otherwise leave ultra-loose policy broadly unchanged today, analysts polled by Reuters predict.

 That makes it something of an outlier as the Fed, ECB and Bank of England all signal tightening.
 The Riksbank's negative rates and chunky bond-buying programme are looking increasingly out of sync with an economy that has enjoyed above-trend growth the last three years and where house prices and household debt are rising at alarming rates.